 What are your business and ecommerce goals?
 Are you satisfied with just having some products up online, or are you serious about developing and expanding your online store?

 Magento 2 has a number of key features, including its ability to support an unlimited number of products, its own theming and layout system, as well as intuitive admin interfaces and product creation tools.
 If you decide to switch to other ecommerce platforms, you may have to go without some of the features that you have been enjoying.
 Again, whether or not this will work depends on your goals for your site.

 How much traffic do you have or expect on your site?
 Magento is better suited for medium to large online stores, which means it can handle high traffic without much problems.
 This is especially important during holiday or sale seasons, when thousands of visitors may drop in on your site in a short period of time.
 Magento have inbuilt caching features, allows merchants to scale resources.
 For example One Magento CMS can connect up to four database servers; you can have separate database to perform read only functions and other for write functions.

 Do you use other applications or software that need to be integrated with your ecommerce platform?
 Magento allows you to integrate your store with multiple services, including shipping, inventory, accounting, ERP (Enterprise Resource Planning), warehouse and payment modules.
 Not a lot of other ecommerce platforms have this ability.

-Although 2020 is around a year away, the deadline will come quicker than you think.
-It is best to contact your Magento developer early and plan a migration strategy with a timeline that will suit you and does not disrupt your website’s retail capacity, especially during peak season.
+The June 2020 deadline is fast approaching, and it is critical that you ensure you are ready for it.
+If you have not done so, it is best to contact your Magento developer and plan a migration strategy with a timeline that will suit you and does not disrupt your website’s retail capacity, especially during peak seasons.